William W. Averell: Postbellum career

 Following the Civil War, President Johnson appointed Averell as U.S. consul general to British North America; he served from 1866 to 1869, through the rest of that administration.
 In 1888, during Grover Cleveland's presidency, Averell was reinstated in the Army by a special Act of Congress and placed upon the retired list; he was also appointed as Assistant Inspector General of Soldiers Homes (1888-1898).

 Averell was an entrepreneur and an inventor, working in the fields of coal, steel and eventually paving materials.
 His businesses and his inventions of practical devices generated a handsome income.
 Among his inventions were methods for manufacturing steel castings and insulated electrical cable, but he is best known for his work in techniques of laying asphalt pavement.
-Averell had become interested in asphalt as early as 1870, when some experimental pavement, based on the procedures patented by Edward J. DeSmeldt, a Belgian engineer and chemist, was laid in New York City and Newark, New Jersey.
+Averell had become interested in asphalt as early as 1870, when some experimental pavement, based on the procedures patented by Edward de Smedt, a Belgian engineer and chemist, was laid in New York City and Newark, New Jersey.
 Although Averell observed problems with these installations, he was convinced of the potential of asphalt paving.
 As president of the Grahamite Asphalt Pavement Company, he began studying the existing product and procedures and experimenting with ways to improve them.
 Eventually, he developed improved techniques for laying pavement, which he patented in 1878 as "Improvement in Asphaltic Pavement."

 Averell was among career officers who wrote memoirs and histories of military units: he wrote Ten Years in the Saddle (1978) and co-authored History of the Third Pennsylvania Cavalry, 60th Regiment Pennsylvania Volunteers (1905).
 Both books were published posthumously.
 The manuscript for his memoir was not discovered until the later 20th century, and it was published in an annotated edition.